iris-hep/iris-hep.github.io/pages/fellows.md

 *Applications from women and members of underrepresented groups in STEM activities are particular encouraged to apply.*

 IRIS-HEP Fellow positions will be awarded in a rolling fashion based on submitted project proposals.
-All proposals submitted before Friday, 29 October, 2020 will receive full consideration.
+All proposals submitted before Friday, 6 November, 2020 will receive full consideration.

 # IRIS-HEP Current Fellows (Summer 2020)